 The big concern with your food menu especially for the “open house” type grad parties is how to choose a menu that can last for the full party.
 Remember that your guest are going to come and go thru out the time frame you have identified for your party and keeping hot food hot and cold food cold plays a big role in exactly what items you plan for your menu.
 Some foods (think pasta from your favorite restaurant or whipped up in your kitchen) work really well (bring the pasta up to serving temperature place in a chafing dish and all you need to do is make sure the sterno can stays lit and refill the food pan as it gets empty).
 Your local rental center can help as they usually carry large grills, chafing dishes, portable bars, and coolers to help make your menu preparation and serving easy.

 Add disposable or linen table covers to dress up your grad party.
 White is always popular but you can also add colors in either the grads high school or college colors.
 Add linen skirting to food tables or gift tables for that perfect finished look.

 Add an inflatable.

 Moonwalks are great fun at grad parties.
 Perfect for the little kids that get dragged to the party and perfect for the graduate and her friends as a way to have fun and burn off a little energy.
-Want to get really crazy add an obstacle course.
+Want to get really crazy add an obstacle course or an interactive inflatable.
 Great fun for those that are going through the course and great fun for everyone else to watch!